prabhupadswain/ui-assignment/README.md

+# UI Assignment

-Its a web page made in HTML, CSS, JS, BootStrap so far.
+1.Its a web page made in HTML, CSS, JS, BootStrap so far.

-Also, custom css classes in an external stylesheet are created for web design.
+2.Also, custom css classes in an external stylesheet are created for web design.
 Due, to this the responsive design is affeted a little bit but its still responsive and responsiveness is present.

-Inline styling isused as and when required.
+3.Inline styling isused as and when required.

-A custom JS code by the name of customFooter is added to project folder to display the current year in the footer
+4.A custom JS code by the name of customFooter is added to project folder to display the current year in the footer

 # Note: